Ask a Budtender: Is Cannabis Covered by Health Insurance?

 Different patients and consumers may have drastically different ideas about what “gone bad” looks like when it comes to marijuana flower.
 For some, it has technically “gone bad” as soon as it starts to degrade in quality and lose terpene and cannabinoid potency.
 For others, it hasn’t “gone bad” until it is moldy.

 In general though, it is easy to tell when your stash has bit the dust.
 This can typically be seen in the look of the bud as well as the feel, smell, taste, and potency.
 If it is dry and dusty, shows signs of mold or mildew, or has been in storage for several years in a non-airtight container or plastic bag, chances are your stash has gone bad.
-Now that you know how to tell when your bud has gone bad, let’s look at different storage options.

 While there is no such thing as the perfect storage container for cannabis, there are some that are more optimal than others.
 Some of these options are meant to be for temporary storage, while others can accommodate both long-term and short-term storage.
 Some of these options also offer the bonus of being smell-proof!
-Let’s take a closer look at the best containers for storing weed.
+Let’s take a closer look at the best containers for storing cannabis.

 Glass jars are some of the most popular containers for storing dried flower for a few different reasons.
 Mason jars are made of glass and have a metal lid that offers a complete seal, making them airtight.
 Seeing how mason jars are made of glass and are clear, there is the risk of light degradation; so when storing flower in glass jars, it is advised to ensure that you do so within a dark place.
 Storing in glass is also more optimal for maintaining humidity and temperatures during storage.